 Dallas university Museum, Dallas Texas March 25th to May 25th “ Religious Art of The Western World”, included is the fisherman tapestry.
 At a party in celebration of the show, and hosted by Jane Owen, a prominent collector and socialite, Yoors meets photographer Henri Cartier-Bresson, who he exclaims in a letter to his parents as being “perhaps the greatest photographer in the world”

-The Yoors family movies to a studio at 329 East 47th Street.
+The Yoors family moves to a studio at 329 East 47th Street.

 Art in America magazine lists Yoors as a new talent